 You can see my complete resume by visiting my LinkedIn page.

-On a more personal note I have been happily married for almost 32 years and am a proud father of 3 fantastic adult children.
+On a more personal note I have been happily married for about 32 years and am a proud father of 3 fantastic adult children.
 I am an avid cyclist and will use any excuse to knock out a quick 20 (or 60) miles on the bike and also enjoy backpacking and camping.

 Began my career as a self-taught programmer, landing my first job as a database administrator in a manufacturing company, developing PC based software to track key components the company produced.
 I also worked for a large Los Angeles based law firm as their IT manager, writing software and supporting automation through the late 80s.